PhoenixTales/wiki.gothicarchive.org/characters.md

 ```

 ## Riddler
-- side-quest character added in the final release of the game
+- side-quest character added in the final release of the game as `BAU_940_Riddler`
 - technically a farmer (`BAU`)
+- judging by look and _New Camp_ allegiance, may correspond to removed alpha NPC `SFB_1015_OLDMAN`

 ## Scatty The Arena Master
 - offers quest `Arena Betting` and facilitates player's participation in arena fights